ErpNetDocs/tech/modules/crm/index.md

 * **Offer** - sales offer (quote), with line items.
 It allows optional selection of some of the items, which the customer has accepted.
 * **Sales Order** - sales order from the customer.
 The main sales document.
 All documents before it are optional.
 The sales order initiates the logistics and financial processes, related to the sale.
 * **Invoice Order** - an order to issue an invoice.
 This is an internal document, which is used to track the invoices, which we have to issue.
-* **Invoice** - legal document,  finalizing the sales process.
-Issued after the products are shipped.
+* **Invoice** - legal and financial document, finalizing the sales process.

+> [!note]
+> The above diagram show only the CRM part of the process.
+> The full process involves many different modules of the ERP system.

 ## CRM Sub-modules